jamesrwhite/pokemon-go-profile/README.md

 - [ ] Pokemon List
 - [ ] Item List
 - [ ] Refresh data periodically
-- [ ] Avatar (not sure if this even possible, the game uses what I presume are Unity models)
+- [ ] Avatar (not sure if this is even possible, the game uses what I presume are Unity models so it will be tricky..)
 - [ ] View other players data (no api to do this currently)